 1. Favorite thing to do outside?

 I have a lot of favorites.
-Favorite adventure this past week… my friend and I hike around a lake and then swim back to trailhead
+Favorite adventure this past week… my friend and I hike around a lake and then swim back to the trailhead.

-2. You are going on an epic five-day summer hike in the mountains, but can only take 5 things with you (not including clothing).
-What would you
+2. You are going on an epic five-day summer hike in the mountains, but can only take five things with you (not including clothing).
+What would you bring?

 3. Who are your outdoor idols?

-I don’t have outdoor idols, but my swimming idols are Amanda Beard & Janet Evans.
+I don’t have outdoor idols, but my swimming idols are Amanda Beard and Janet Evans.

 5. You started with patches to repair puffy down jackets.
 Can people also use them for other outdoor gear, like tents and backpacks?